Resources

 1. Only writers who submit to the competition and include this add-on at the time of entry or who make it to the Top 10 of the competition, are eligible to be considered for this prize opportunity.

-2. The winner of this prize will be selected solely by the specified industry professional(s).
+2. The winner of this prize will be selected at the discretion of the specified industry professional(s).
+The selected winner of this prize will engage with the specified industry professional(s) in an educational development capacity.

 Criteria for Winners and Finalists: